LWAYVE/android-sdk/README.md

 Remove the specified set of locations from the LWAYVE SDK.

 **Parameters**:
-	-**tags**: The set of location names to remove from the LWAYVE SDK.
+- tags: The set of location names to remove from the LWAYVE SDK.

 ##### Add Tag

 ```
 void addTag(String tag)